Sumanyu-Singh/VSD_IAT_Sign-off_Timing_Analysis-Basics_to_Advanced/README.md

 # Day-2 Labs

-## Liberty Files and Understanding Lib Parsing
+## Liberty File and Understanding .lib file
 The .lib file is an ASCII representation of the timing and power parameters associated with any cell in a particular semiconductor technology The .lib file contains timing models and data to calculate I/O delay paths, Timing check values and Interconnect delays.